Skip to Content

 artic diorama in a few easy steps

 I think my favorite part of this is the hanging Owl!
-Hanging elements in a diorama seem to really bring it to life!
+Hanging elements in a diorama seem to really bring it to life and add a few finishing touches to make it pop!

 how to make an arctic diorama with a snowy owl